-You have applied for an Aadhar card.
-An online Aadhar status enquiry reveals that the card is ready and dispatched.
-But you have not received it yet, and you need it to link your bank account for LPG subsidy.
-What would you do?
-Sometimes, Aadhar cards are not delivered to you because of extraneous reasons.
-The card may not have been printed due to backlog or technical reasons, or it may have been lost in transit at the post office.
+You have applied for an Aadhaar card.
+An online Aadhaar status inquiry reveals that the card is ready and dispatched.
+But if you have not received it yet, and you need it to link your bank account for LPG subsidy,: what would you do?
+At times, Aadhar cards are not delivered because of extraneous reasons.
+The card may not have been printed due to backlog or technical reasons or it may have been lost in transit at the post office.
 Even if your Aadhar card has not been delivered, you will be able to get all the benefits under the Aadhar programme, as long as the Aadhar number has been generated.

 One of the problems faced by the citizens is that they are not receiving their Aadhar card.
 Mostly the people who had applied for it during the initial enrolment days are the ones not receiving the card on time.
 Till date this problem has not been fixed and the cards that are delivered are either wrongly encrypted or have faulty information on them.
 Before a complaint is lodged, you must understand that it can take up to 3 months for the card to reach the right person.